will 5g replace wifi

 5G stands for 5th generation of broadband cellular communications, each generation being faster than the earlier one.
 It first entered our lives in 2019.
 The 5G network has enough capacity to connect vast amounts of devices, including Internet of Things (IoT) devices and Machine to Machine (M2M) systems.
 Additionally, 5G technology supports bandwidth-heavy activities, such as exploring immersive digital VR worlds, augmented reality, and industrial automation.

-Unlike WiFi, users can connect to 5G anywhere there’s a signal.
-They can turn on mobile data and instantly enjoy high internet speeds, regardless of the router’s location and other challenges that otherwise slow down the internet.
+Unlike Wi-Fi, users can connect to 5G anywhere there’s a signal.
+They can turn on mobile data and instantly enjoy high internet speeds, regardless of the router’s location and other challenges that otherwise slow down the internet

 Compared to 4G and its forebearers, 5G supplies the following benefits: